home-assistant/addons/mosquitto/DOCS.md

 ### Option: `anonymous`

 Allow anonymous connections.
-If logins are set, the anonymous user can only read data.
+The anonymous user can only read data.
+To enable anonymous users with write access [see these instructions](#access-control-lists-acls)

 Default value: `false`